kilzm/android-callgraph/README.md

 # print-apk-methods

-Using [proguard-core](https://github.com/Guardsquare/proguard-core) to print all methods contained in the classes of an Android Package (apk).
+Using [proguard-core](https://github.com/Guardsquare/proguard-core) to build the callgraph of an Android Package (apk).
+Also print all calls to startActivity as well as paramters to System.out.println and methods from class [android.util.log](https://developer.android.com/reference/android/util/Log).

 ## Usage